-- Commitment of the Local authority and residents to optimally manage the estuary and environs. - Commitment of the local Authority to correct historical decisions that have impacted he estuary in a negative way. - The protected status and value of the Bird sanctuary. - Lack of high density and pollution by commercial enterprises in the catchment area and townships surrounding the estuary.
+- Commitment of the Local authority and residents to optimally manage the estuary and environs to ensure its sustainability. - Commitment of the local Authority to correct historical decisions that have impacted the estuary in a negative way. - The protected status and value of the Bird sanctuary for residents and visitors. - A well-developed infrastructure attractive to tourists.
+Proximity to beaches and numerous accommodation facilities are examples. - Lack of high density and pollution by commercial enterprises in the catchment area and townships surrounding the estuary.